return42/sphkerneldoc/linux_src_doc/drivers/staging/lustre/lustre/osc/osc_lock_c.rst

 .. c:function:: int osc_ldlm_blocking_ast(struct ldlm_lock *dlmlock, struct ldlm_lock_desc *new, void *data, int flag)

     some other lock, or is canceled.
-This function is installed as a ldlm_lock::\ :c:func:`l_blocking_ast`\  for client extent locks.
+This function is installed as a ldlm_lock::l_blocking_ast() for client extent locks.

     :param struct ldlm_lock \*dlmlock:
         *undescribed*